abidibo/nvim-httpyac/README.md

 It basically runs httpyac cli against the current file, executing all request or the one under the cursor, so you can use vars, envs, etc...
 It provides syntax highlighting for the responses.

+> Important: You need to have [HttpYac](https://httpyac.github.io/) installed and in path! i.e. `npm install -g httpyac`

 ## Installation

 With [LazyVim](https://github.com/LazyVim/LazyVim):